guangxush/LearnEng/Dictation/README.md

    - P：No.
    - J: Well, now you know how I feel.(click!)

-95. As many of you know,
+96. As many of you know,
     - Hey, you got anything to eat?
     - Yeah, try these.
     - I'm not eating that kid‘s stuff.
     - Just try them.

-96. We were supposed to meet today, but I missed our appointment, sorry.
+97. We were supposed to meet today, but I missed our appointment, sorry.
-97. The cheetah excels at acceleration.
+98. The cheetah excels at acceleration.
 It's the sports car of the savannah.
+99. It's only the mediocre(平庸) pupil(student) who does not surpass the master, Leonardo writes.
+And legend(传说) has it, that Verrocchio, after seeing Leonardo's angel, never painted again.

+100. Wether you're new to the world of paddling or a seasoned veteran, you are sure to find this video give padding guidbook helpful in your great to find and exciting rivers to explore.